Skip to main content

 Create a New Profanity List

-1. Select My Profanity Lists option under the Tools menu in any Rowan Patents window.
+1. Select Profanity Lists under Settings in the Tools menu or window as shown above.

-3. Enter a name for your new list in the field provided at the top of the list data pane to the right.
+3. Enter a name for your new list in the Name field provided.

-4. Type or paste a list of "profane" words or phrases in the terminology field provided in the list data pane to the right.
+4. Type or paste a list of "profane" or exception words or phrases in the terminology field provided, including wildcard characters if desired (learn more below).

 Note that pasted text must include one profane word/phrase per line.